Bonk-Army/eportfolio_electron/README.md

 You can run the application in two different ways:

-- If you don't want to install something and simply use the app, just download the .exe and execute it.
+- If you don't want to install something and simply use the app, just download the .exe in the [Release](https://github.com/LorenzSeufert/DHBW-SE-e-portfolio/releases/tag/v1.0) and execute it.
 - Or clone the repo, and install the dependencies.
 Just run following from you command line: (You need Node.js and npm!)
 ```bash
 # Clone the repository